starlord-daniel/CafeteriaBot/README.md

 }
 ```

 4. Add a new case for your newly created intent.
 Make sure to set the "YOUR_INTENT_NAME" string to the name of the previously created intent.
+Of course you have to make sure to change the code inside the new case.
+Take a look at the other cases for tipps.

 ```csharp
 case "YOUR_INTENT_NAME":